AmanMenda/r-type-docs/index.md

 using our own game engine.
-The project lasted 2 months: in the first one, we focused on the core architecture of the game and deliver a working prototype, and in a second month, we expanded several aspects the prototype to the next level, exploring the </specify-the-chosen-track/>
+The project lasted 2 months: in the first one, we focused on the core architecture of the game and deliver a working prototype, and in a second month, we expanded several aspects the prototype to the next level, exploring the network and game design track.
-track.
 Our game engine implement the Entity Component System design pattern for modularity purposes.
 You're invited to play our game.